Entissus/xr_vro_trimmed/README.txt

 I only updated the generic stats with the Arawn and Taranis.
 A friend requested they be apart of this so that is why they are present.

 As a note for the Terran ships: I do have some ideas for them and I am looking to replace their textures with Terran ones -- but as it stands right now:
-The Secullus is balanced around being a "pocket battleship" it has roughly half the hull/shields than an Asgard but packs a big punch with the weapons but lacking in the turret department.
+The Secullus is balanced around being a "pocket battleship" it has roughly half the hull/shields than an Asgard but packs a big punch with the weapons but is lacking in the turret department.
 I wanted to try and give an alternative playstyle for choice.

 The Klendathu is balanced around being an alternative to the Syn.
 I gave it the option to fit a PSP in the turret slot but.. this ship will likely need to be downgraded since I don't believe it could stand toe-to-toe with a Syn.
 Suggestions would be very welcomed.